Skip to main content

 Eurovision Representative (SBS)

-Selected externally by the broadcaster SBS, participation in Eurovision is expected to drive a significant boost in streaming, audience engagement and recorded music sales for the representing artist.
+Selected externally by the broadcaster SBS, Australian participation in Eurovision drives a significant boost in streaming, audience engagement and recorded music sales for the representing artist.

 Export Development Fund (Music Australia)

-The Music Australia Export Development Fund (EDF) is a matched-funding scheme that offers targeted support for emerging, breakthrough and established artists at different career junctures by providing a bespoke grant program that targets three specific areas of international export: Performance & Touring, Professional & Artistic Development, and Market & Audience Development.
+The Music Australia Export Development Fund (EDF) is a matched funding scheme that runs four times a year for Australian contemporary music creators, offering a bespoke grant program that targets three specific areas of international export: Performance & Touring, Professional & Artistic Development, and Market & Audience Development.

 First Sounds Compilation (CBAA, GIS)